 It can be very exciting to plan a wedding, and it can also be very overwhelming.
 Whether you choose to hire a wedding planner to assist you or you want to brave the planning process alone, there is no doubt that there are many little details you will have to consider along the way.
-The important thing to remember is that you should take one step at a time, and that once you have some basic details set, like choosing when to hold your wedding, other details can be better defined and therefore more easily fall into place.
+The important thing to remember is that you should take one step at a time and that once you have some basic details set, like choosing when to hold your wedding, other details can be better defined and therefore more easily fall into place.

-One good place to start your wedding planning is with choosing when to host your wedding, so that you can determine a basic character and theme.
-Sometimes, choosing when to host your wedding is based around the time that will be most convenient for family members and friends to attend.
-More often, however, choosing when to host your wedding is based around the time of year you most enjoy.
+One good place to start your wedding planning is by choosing when to host your wedding so that you can determine a basic character and theme.
+Sometimes, choosing when to host your wedding is based on the time that will be most convenient for family members and friends to attend.
+More often, however, choosing when to host your wedding is based on the time of year you most enjoy.
 Those couples who spend a lot of time outdoors may prefer a summer wedding, while those couples who enjoy dramatic colors and cooler temperatures may prefer a fall wedding and those couples who enjoy feeling snug and warm indoors while it rains or snows outside may prefer a winter wedding.
 Whatever season you prefer, there is a basic character that must be addressed within your overall wedding theme.

-Hosting a February Wedding
+Ideas for Hosting the Perfect February Wedding

 February can be a highly desirable wedding month for many couples, largely because it has the flavor of the winter season, while also hinting at the forthcoming spring.
-It also is often viewed as the perfect month to celebrate a timeless love, seeing as how Valentine’s Day falls in the middle of this month.
+It also is often viewed as the perfect month to celebrate timeless love, seeing as how Valentine’s Day falls in the middle of this month.

 The winter season is often associated with the color of white, especially in areas that experience snowfall.
 In fact, the month of February can often bring the greatest snowfall of the season.
 This means it is a perfect time to pull out and use beautiful, deep colors in your wedding.
 Some beautiful February wedding colors include grayed jade, brown, silver and a deep red.

-● Create a cozy, romantic feel.
 Most winter weddings are held indoors, which can provide you with the perfect opportunity to create a cozy, romantic feel for both you and your guests.
 Many indoor wedding venues are beautiful in their own right, but with a few decorative touches added you can create the perfect setting for your February wedding.

 Well-chosen drinks can complement the food and dessert shared at a wedding, adding beautifully to the experience.
 Some favorite winter flavors that can be incorporated into tasty drink options include apple, cranberry, raspberry, peppermint, gingerbread, cinnamon, and vanilla.
 If your February wedding will be held in a particularly chilly climate, hot chocolate may be a wonderful way to keep your guests feeling warm.